ng-Classic/ng-classic/packages/forms/PACKAGE.md

 Use this API to register directives, build form and data models, and provide validation to your forms.
 Validators can be synchronous or asynchronous depending on your use case.
-You can also extend the built-in functionality provided by forms in Angular by using the interfaces and tokens to create custom validators and input elements.
+You can also extend the built-in functionality provided by forms in Angular Classicby using the interfaces and tokens to create custom validators and input elements.

-Angular forms allow you to:
+Angular Classicforms allow you to:

 * Capture the current value and validation status of a form.
 * Track and listen for changes to the form's data model.